GabsCapra/certWALL/README.md

   - Execute this little guy using 'npm run start' project's root
   - Run Update Settings in menu options (in the first run you'll need to configure this app providing your GitHub ID and choosing a colour theme)
   - Run Update Certificates in menu options (at this point you'll need to provide some details about your certifications like name, provider, id and url)
-  - Create a new Branch to commit the static files to build your GH Page, add on this Branch your index.html, bin folder, certificates folder and assets folder.
-  - Then create your GitHub Pages, you can find instructions here: <a href="https://docs.github.com/en/pages/getting-started-with-github-pages">GitHub Pages Docs</a>

 ## Publish to your gitHub creating GH-PAGE's Branch
-  - You'll need to be logged with yours github's account and able to execute git commands on cmd
-  - On CertWALL, when you execute "npm run start", the changes are automaticaly sended to your remote gh-pages branch
+  - On CertWALL when you execute "npm run start", the changes are automaticaly sended to your remote gh-pages branch

   Here we go!
   For any doubts, see my source code or GH Page branch.